-Coronavirus and your finances: what help can you get?
+Coronavirus and your finances: what help can you get in the second lockdown?

 The coronavirus outbreak has understandably left many people worried about their finances and anxious about what will happen to their jobs, mortgages and general household bills.

 To help you understand your rights and what financial assistance is out there for you, we’ve put together this guide linking you to all the latest news.

 We’ll be updating this page regularly as the situation changes and new announcements are made.

 A six-month moratorium on housing possession proceedings ended in September.
 But new rules since then mean that bailiffs can’t enter homes to carry out eviction proceedings until after 11 January 2021.

 The main exception to this is if a tenant has built up nine months or more of rent arrears before 23 March 2020.
 Any rent arrears accrued since then would be disregarded.
 Tenants can also still be evicted for anti-social behaviour.

 Landlords also need to give tenants more notice than previously if they want them to move out.
 In England, Wales and Scotland, they usually now need to give six months’ notice, and 12 weeks’ notice in Northern Ireland.

 Mortgage lenders will allow borrowers who are concerned about being able to meet their mortgage repayments to take up to six months of payment holidays.
 Mortgage holders have until 31 March 2021 to apply for a payment holiday.
 After that date, they will be able to extend existing deferrals to 31 July 2021, provided these extensions cover consecutive payments.